Voyage to the Northwest Passage

 Sea days are rarely dull.
 Take the time to sit back and let the world go by.
 The ship’s observation decks provide stunning views of the passing ocean.
 A day at sea gives you the opportunity to mingle with other passengers and share your experiences of this incredible trip or head to our library which is stocked full of reference books.
 Get an expert’s view in one of our on-board lectures or perhaps perfect your photography skills with invaluable advice from our onboard professional photographers.

-The scenic views of snow-capped mountains and picturesque fjords have given Pond Inlet – or Mittimatalik – in northern Baffin Island the name of Canada’s ‘jewel of the north.’
-The area is a prime breeding ground for narwhals, and bowhead whales, ringed and harp seals, and walrus also warrant a vigilant eye.
-Stop by the Nattinnak Centre to discover more about the region and its wildlife.
-The Inuit community here are renowned for their craft skills from printmaking and stone carving.
-Nearby, Qulalukat’s thousand-year-old Inuit sod houses merit a visit.
+The views of snow-capped mountains have given Pond Inlet in northern Baffin Island the name of Canada’s ‘jewel of the north’ and the area is a prime breeding ground for narwhals – toothed whales with a distinct large tusk.
+The traditional Inuit community living in the hamlet of Mittimatalik are renowned for their craft skills from printmaking and stone carving.

-Dundas Harbour on Lancaster Sound is the eastern entrance of the Northwest Passage on the southeast coast of the world’s largest uninhabited island, Devon Island.
-Despite the harsh terrain, signs of life remain with the relics of a 1000 A.D.
-Thule settlement and a 1920s outpost from where Royal Canadian Mounted Police (RCMP) controlled illegal whaling.
-Nearby, Croker Bay is one of the deeper inlets into Devon Island, on the northern shores of iceberg-laden Lancaster Sound.
-The Devon ice cap feeds the monumental South Croker Bay Glacier that calves into the bay.
-Zodiac excursions take us past floating bergs dotted with seals and birds to get up close to stunning glacial waterfalls, and if safe to do so, you can step onto the glacier.
+Dundas Harbour, the eastern entrance to the Northwest Passage on Devon Island, Canada’s largest uninhabited island, shows signs of life despite the harsh terrain, with relics of a 1000 A.D.
+Thule settlement and a 1920s Royal Canadian Mounted Police (RCMP) outpost for controlling illegal whaling.
+Nearby Croker Bay is on the shores of iceberg-laden Lancaster Sound.
+The Devon ice cap feeds the huge South Croker Bay Glacier that calves into the bay.

-This area is most closely associated with the exploration of Canada’s High Arctic and the Northwest Passage.
+This area is closely associated with the exploration of Canada’s High Arctic and the Northwest Passage.
 Much of the Canadian Arctic Archipelago was mapped while searching for the missing crew of British explorer Sir John Franklin’s fateful 1845-46 Northwest Passage Expedition.
-Radstock Bay sits below the mighty Caswall Tower mountain and hides many secrets, such as evidence of sledge tracks, camps and food tins that may help to reveal what happened.
-Nearby, Beechey Island Sites are five locations across desolate Beechey Island, now designated as important historic sites.
-These include the sites where Sir John Franklin and his crew wintered.
+Radstock Bay sits below the mighty Caswall Tower mountain and hides many secrets, with evidence of sledge tracks, camps and food tins that may help reveal what happened.

 Fort Ross on Somerset Island is the abandoned last trading post of the Hudson’s Bay Company.
 The timber building that remains, built in 1937, formed part of the most northerly established fur trading post covering the Bellot Strait, before being abandoned due to severe ice-choked conditions at sea.
 One of the straits along the Northwest passage, the narrow 16-mile long Bellot Strait with steep cliffs, is windy with strong tidal currents.
 Connecting Brentford Bay to icy Peel Sound, the strait separates Somerset Island in the north from the Murchison Promontory on Boothia Peninsula to the south, where Point Zenith, the northernmost continental point of the Americas is positioned.
 It was also here on the 1829 Second Arctic expedition of Sir John Ross, that his nephew Sir James Clark Ross located the Magnetic North Pole.